-Please refer to the proxy statement for detailed information on each of these proposals.
+Please refer to the proxy statement for detailed information on each of the proposals presented this year.

 It is very important that your shares are represented and voted at the meeting.
 If you attend the meeting, you may vote in person even if you have previously voted.